gvwilson/sensibleadventures/coriandel/coriandel.md

 stepped back into a crouch and brought his spear up to guard two-handed.
 He had obviously seen Vurt's previous fight.

 Vurt brought his own spear up in a strange overhand grip, almost a salute.
 Beside me, Kerrem sucked in his breath.
 "Oh, no."

 "What?
 What's happening?"

 Kerrem shook his head.
 "He's showing off, that's what's happening.
-It's a good thing Ishad isn't here.
-He'd take strips off him."
+It's a good thing Ishad isn't here."

 Vurt and the northerner shuffle-stepped around each other slowly, ignoring the crowd's taunts and whistles.
 The northerner feinted at Vurt.
 He didn't flinch.
 The northerner feinted again, then lunged straight at Vurt's face.
 Vurt slipped to the side, his spear still up in that strange grip.

 Feint and dodge, lunge and parry, around and around.
 The whistles grew louder.
 A piece of melon hit the sand a few strides away from them.
 "It'll be sundown soon!" someone yelled.
 "And dawn soon after that!" someone else added.

 Feint, dodge, and then suddenly Vurt attacked.
 He knocked the northerner's spear a thumb to the side with his forearm and kicked him hard in the chest.
 The northerner went back a step, his spear already slashing across to take the leg Vurt was standing on.
 But it wasn't there.
 Vurt was flying, rolling over in mid-air with his spear as a counterbalance.
-His feet hit the ground, and the tip of his spear went *splat* in the middle of the northerner's chest.
+The painted brush on the end of his spear went *splat* in the middle of the northerner's chest just an instant before his feet hit the ground.

 Oh, the crowd roared.
 They roared, and I clapped so hard that I bruised my hands.
 Kerrem just shook his head.

 Cathé pulled my arm.
 "Sehdie.
 Come on, we have to go!"

-I stood up as gracefully as I could.
-My heart was pounding so hard I was afraid my ribs might break.
-"Would you please thank him for me?"
-I said to Kerrem.
-"And give him my apologies, that I was unable to stay and thank him myself?"
+I stood and gave Kerrem a slight bow.
+"Would you please thank him for me?
+And give him my apologies, that I was unable to stay and thank him myself?"

-He stood and sighed theatrically.
+He sighed theatrically as he stood and bowed back.
 "Of course."
 He raised his palms.
 "I'm sure we'll see each other again soon."

 But we didn't, not for a whole week.
 Cathé was furious with me for keeping us there so late, although nothing happened because of it.
-I think she was jealous, really jealous instead of jealous-proud.
+She was jealous too, really jealous instead of jealous-proud.
 When we go to picnics, boys talk to her to ask about me.
 It's not my fault---I certainly don't encourage them---but I understand why it hurts her feelings.
 This must have been ten times worse than that.

-She forgave me eventually, like she always did.
+She forgave me eventually.
+She always did, which just made me feel worse.
 A week later we were back on the common benches.
-Kerrem sat beside us, and spent the whole time explaining the fine points of each fight to me, and then arguing good-naturedly about them with Cathé's houseman.
+Kerrem sat beside us the whole time, explaining the fine points of each fight to me and arguing good-naturedly about them with Cathé's houseman.
 A few people clapped for Vurt when he came into the stands after his last fight.
-He raised his palms to us, held up a short string of coins to show Kerrem, and then sat down just a little closer to me than he should have.
+He raised his palms to us, held up a short string of coins to show Kerrem, and then sat beside just a little closer than was proper.
 We didn't talk for long, or say very much.
-How could we, with my friends and Kerrem and the houseman pretending so hard not to be listening?
-He told me about his fights, and I asked questions, and during the long pauses we looked down at our feet, each of us intensely aware of how close the other was.
+How could we, with my friends and Kerrem and the houseman pretending so hard not to listen?
+He told me about his fights, and I asked whatever questions I could think, and during the long pauses we looked down at our feet, each of us intensely aware of how close the other was.

 As he stood he whispered, "Answer at your window tonight."
 My window?
-Oh Luck and Fate and all their dark children, what was he going to do?
+What in the Pilots' names was he thinking?
 He couldn't come to my window!
-He could--- He might--- He was a rogue, a prize fighter, no more respectable than his teacher.
+He could--- He might--- He was a rogue!
+A prize fighter!
+If my aunt found out, she would--- Actually, I had no idea what she would do, but I was sure it would be horrible.

+"Boy!"
+I jumped at the shout.
+It was his teacher.
+Kerrem had pointed him out to me the second time I came to the *umram*, not that I could have missed him.
-Who was, I must say, hardly respectable at all.
-Once Kerrem described him, I remembered seeing him at other matches, a bottle and a glass on the bench beside him, bellowing and cursing from the moment one of his students stepped onto the floor.
+He bellowed and cursed from the moment one of his students stepped onto the floor.
 "Pick up your feet, lad!
 Yes, those feet, yours, they're not that heavy!
 Oh, for the love of---you're embarrassing me again!
 Do you hear?
 You're embarrassing me!"
-People laughed at him as much as with him, but he didn't seem to care.
+People laughed at him as much as with him, but he didn't seem to care as long as his students won more than they lost.

-Vurt didn't seem to either, the first time I saw Ishad do it to him.
-He actually stopped in the middle of the fight as if to yell something back.
-It was a trick, of course, and oh, the crowd booed when his opponent fell for it.
+Vurt didn't seem to care either.
+The first time I saw Ishad yell at him, he actually stopped in the middle of the fight as if to yell something back.
+It was a trick, of course, and oh, the crowd laughed when his opponent fell for it.

+"Answer at your window."
 What do you wear for your first after-hours suitor?
-I couldn't dress up.
-If my aunt suspected for even a heartbeat that---no, I couldn't dress up.
-And besides, dressing up wasn't the point, was it?
+I couldn't dress up---my aunt watched me like a hawk, so I daren't do anything out of the ordinary.
+And besides, dressing *up* wasn't the point, was it?

-In the end, I put on the simple sleeveless shift that I wore in the steam baths, and an embroidered Bantangui housecoat that my aunt's society woman gave me when I turned sixteen.
+In the end, I put on the simple sleeveless shift that I wore in the steam baths and an embroidered Bantangui housecoat that my aunt's society woman gave me when I turned sixteen.
 And then I sat and waited.
 And waited.
 And waited.